p-adic Differential Operators on Automorphic Forms on Unitary Groups: The Gauss-Manin connection and the Kodaira-Spencer isomorphism

-is an isomorphism.\smargin{Perhaps I should add a line justifying this...everything away from $p$ is invertible.}

 Therefore, we obtain the following Corollary of Lemma \ref{lankern}. \begin{cor} Suppose $S\rightarrow\moduli$ is \'etale.
-Then, the Kodaira-Spencer morphism $KS$ induces an isomorphism, which by abuse of notation we also denote $KS$:\smargin{Do I now have too many different maps called $KS$?
-Should I rename some of them?}
+Then, the Kodaira-Spencer morphism $KS$ induces an isomorphism, which by abuse of notation we also denote $KS$: (Here, we associate $J_{KS}$ with its image in $\sym^2(\omega_{A/S})$.) \end{cor}